 So there you have them.

-We started with a favorite and discovered CBT Nuggets is an awesome place for going deep.
+Then we discovered CBT Nuggets is an excellent place for going deep.
 Probably the best culmination of industry experts on leading technologies.

 Then, we covered Pluralsight, which is another very deep source of IT training but also has immense value for anyone leaning towards development and coding.

-Forth, we wrapped up with 3 training alternatives to get you started that were free (VMware Labs, MVA and YouTube).
+Fifth, we wrapped up with 3 training alternatives to get you started that was free (VMware Labs, MVA, and YouTube).

 In summary, we found out for as little as $25 – $89 a month (and free) you can get an unlimited amount of training for just about any job, or better yet – you can focus on developing DevOps skills and target a career in cloud automation.

-So I will close with the same question I opened with.
-Do you know where your training is taking you?
+So I’ll close with the same question I opened with – do you know where your training is taking you?